A range of lenders can still lend up to 95% of the purchase price!

 If you’re borrowing over $300,000 then because of the higher premium size the actual amount you receive is actually closer to 94% of the property value.
 This isn’t the case for all lenders as some don’t have this cap at 97%.

-You can use our Lenders Mortgage Insurance Calculator to get an estimation of the LMI premium you’d pay with a range of lenders and insurers.
+You can use our Lenders Mortgage Insurance Calculator to get an estimation of how much you could save by avoiding mortgage insurance.

 Will my application be credit scored?